-The McKinney-Vento Act defines homeless children as "individuals who lack a fixed, regular, and adequate nighttime residence."
+The McKinney-Vento Act defines homeless children as "individual who lack a fixed, regular, and adequate nighttime residents."
 The McKinney-Vento Act requires schools to register McKinney-Vento children even if they lack normally required documents, such as immunization records or proof of residence.
-WAVA families experiencing homelessness are encouraged to contact our Omak School District Liaison Racie McKee at (509) 826-7680 (rmckee@omaksd.wednet.edu) or you may contact WAVA's Family Resource Coordinator Kathy Swartz at (253) 682-7906 (kaswartz@k12.com).
+WAVA families experience homelessness is encouraged to contact our Omak School District Liaison Racie McKee at (509) 826-7680 (rmckee@omaksd.wednet.edu) or you may contact WAVA's Family Resource Coordinator Kathy Swartz at (253) 682-7906 (kaswartz@k12.com)